-Trump Demands Recall Of New York Times And Washington Post Pulitzer For Mueller Coverage
+Trump Demands Recall Of ‘New York Times’ And ‘Washington Post’ Pulitzer For Mueller Coverage

 The two newspapers were awarded a joint Pulitzer Prize in 2018 for their ongoing coverage of the Mueller investigation, and for delving into the purported connections between various people who worked on the Trump 2016 presidential campaign and international figures with supposed connections of their own to the Kremlin.

-For its part, The New York Times responded via Twitter, expressing pride in the institution, its staff, and its coverage of the 22-month probe, adding that they continue to stand by every article the president referenced in his critique.
+For its part, The New York Times responded via Twitter, expressing pride in the institution, its staff, and its coverage of the 22-month probe, adding that it continues to stand by every article the president referenced in his critique.

 We're proud of our Pulitzer-prize winning reporting on Russian meddling in the 2016 U.S. election.
 Every @nytimes article cited has proven accurate. https://t.co/NvG27oeuNv